 Dr. Tiffany Anderson

 Dr. Anderson’s publications include her book, Closing the Achievement Gap, and her book, Transforming Schools for Excellence, along with several articles on high performing school cultures published in local and national magazines and newspapers.
-Dr. Anderson earned her undergraduate degree, and later her doctorate, from Saint Louis University in 2001 where she met her husband, Dr. Stanley Anderson who was an accomplished OBGYN and robotic surgeon.
+Dr. Anderson earned her undergraduate degree from Saint Louis University's School of Education and later her doctoral degree, an Ed.D. in Educational Leadership.
+There she met her husband, Dr. Stanley Anderson, who became an accomplished OBGYN and robotic surgeon.
 Together they worked to support children in having a healthy start so children can succeed in school.
 In 2016, Dr. Anderson received her second doctorate, the Doctor of Humane Letters degree from Eden Theological Seminary for her service to the community and society.
 Dr. Anderson is also adjunct faculty for ASCD (Association for Schools and Curriculum Development) and she serves on their 9 member national poverty cadre which trains districts across the nation.
 Dr. Anderson has also served as an adjunct professor in school and community relations at Radford University in Virginia, Saint Louis University, University of Missouri-Kansas City and University of Missouri-St. Louis in educational policy studies.
 Dr. Anderson is a national presenter and among her various awards, in 2014, Dr. Anderson earned the national recognition from Education Week as one of the national 16 Leaders to Learn From.
 Dr. Anderson has also been awarded the Salute to Excellence for Women by the Urban League, the Person of the Year in St. Louis and the Stellar Performance award by the St. Louis American and the St. Louis Business Journal’s award for diversity in business as some of her recognitions.
 Dr. Anderson is originally from St. Louis, Missouri but she has been a resident of Kansas for many years and both of her children have graduated from Kansas high schools.
 She is a lifetime member of the NAACP and is nationally known for her innovative work serving schools in high poverty communities.
 In 2018 Dr. Anderson was name Woman of Influence by the Greater Topeka Partnership.

 STUDENTS FIRST: Working as a Team for Continuous Improvement